Hiking the Tour of Mont Blanc with my dad

 I had never had such high hopes riding on a hike, but dad was flying all the way from Australia.
 It had to be perfect!
 And it couldn’t have gone smoother or been more fun.
 I thought for sure that I would slip into the ‘daughter’ role and dad the ‘father’ and we would end up arguing, but it was more like travelling with a very good friend who was always up for everything.
 We shared meals, ordered every cake, talked non-stop and laughed a lot.
 The TMB was a stunningly beautiful and challenging hike and was more than I could have hoped for.

-Sadly, at 69 years old, dad thinks he’s getting ‘too old’ to hike, but as you’ll see from the video, he’s anything but, and I’m confident this is only the beginning of our hiking career together.
-Stay tuned!
+Sadly, at 69 years old, dad thought he was getting ‘too old’ to hike, but as you’ll see from the video, he’s anything but!
+Sadly this was to be the only hike they did together, as Kat died suddenly two years later.

 Hoping for a quieter experience, we hiked clockwise and used Cicerone’s Trekking the Tour of Mont Blanc guide by Kev Reynolds, which has full route descriptions for both directions.
 We booked the trip independently and started looking at accommodation options in February (for our mid-August hike), surprised to see some of the refuges had already sold out!
 I booked the hotels through www.booking.com and the huts through www.autourdumontblanc.com and our itinerary was as follows: